- Location and Housing

 - a global network of peer in similar fields of study and connections with faculty in the United Kingdom.

 Brighton is located less than an hour south of London by train, along the southern coast of England.
 Brighton offers everything from Regency heritage to beachfront cool.
 A fantastic mix of iconic attractions, famed nightlife, award winning restaurants, funky arts, culture, and year-round festivals and events.

 Sussex offers options for university-affiliated housing or private accommodations.
-Pitt students are only guaranteed spots within university-affiliated housing if they should study at Sussex for a full academic year (fall and spring).
+Pitt students are now guaranteed spots within university-affiliated housing if they should study at Sussex for a semester or a full academic year (fall and spring).
 Sussex will provide instructions on when and how to apply for housing.
 See Sussex’s general housing website.

 At Sussex, courses are taught in English.
 Credits taken at Sussex are equivalent to credits received at Pitt according to a 4:1 ratio.
 For example, 60 credits at Sussex will transfer as 15 Pitt credits.

 All credits taken at Sussex require approval by both your academic advisor(s) and study abroad program manager.
 Additionally, for the purpose of full-time status here at Pitt, students should be prepared to take what is equivalent to at least 12 Pitt credit hours.

 Courses taken at Sussex will be treated as transfer credits and will be marked as pass/fail (S/NC) on a Pitt student's transcript.
 In other words, transfer credits will not affect your Pitt GPA.
 Actual grades earned will appear on the transcript from the exchange university.

 For further information on the modules offered, please visit Sussex's website.